sk2282/ECE3400_Team8/ethics.md

 ###### *Short-term and Long-term consequences*
 * Helps to solve the caregiver employment shortage
 * Family members and loved ones can spend more meaningful time with the elderly because the robot can be delegated for the more mundane tasks they would normally have to do.
-* Adequate but also consistent care that may not be provided by a human.
-Care can be provided 24/7 unlike by a personal caregiver.
+* Adequate and consistent care can be provided 24/7.
 [Source](http://www.businessinsider.com/robot-caregivers-for-the-elderly-10-years-away-2017-8)
+###### *Should consider the relative value of an outcome to different stake holders*
+* Elderly can spend more time with their family and get quality care
 * Elderly can feel more independent, knowing they're using a machine instead of human caregivers to increase their quality of life.
-###### *Should consider the relative value of an outcome to different stake holders*
-* The most people end up happy in this situation because the elderly has the time to socialize with family and friends while also getting quality care
+* Affordability for the family depends on what the market price is
+* The robot would alleviate much of the emotional cost imposed on the family that would come with caring for or being away from their loved one

 #### 4. Ask what would happen if the action were a policy for all similar situations.
 ##### First example often turns into a standard.
 So consider what would happen immediately if these actions were to be implemented
 ##### Forcing Elderly into a hospital or retirement home
-* Inadequate care may be provided because so many individuals would be using hospitals/retirement homes/etc.
+* Shortage of workers and high demand for care may compromise the quality of care
 * The elderly may not be happy if they were forced and did not want to use an assisted living facility
+* Increase in number of retirement home jobs.
+* Increase in demand for care could create opportunities for retirement home owners.
 ##### Requiring People to Become Caregivers
-* Unhappy caregivers give inadequate care, which can lead to health problems for the elderly
+* The quality of care would differ on an individual basis.
+In theory, the quality of care should be high, but there is the potential for human error.
+* It would be expensive to incentivize unmotivated people to become caregivers
+* Increase in number of caregiver jobs
 ##### Living with Family
-* This ranges greatly depending on family unit
-* Worst case is that there is a lot of tension and disputes between famliy members.
-Adequate care is not provided because family members are not trained professionals.
-Leads to a negative impact on the elderly and loved ones.
+* On average, elderly people wouldn't receive the quality of care they need
+* Very inexpensive policy option
 ##### Robot Caregivers
-* Notoriety will increase over time as there are new innovations
+* Delivers consistent and good quality care for an increasing elderly population.
+On average, the quality of care from the robots would be higher than the quality of care by humans.
+If the market price goes low enough, this could become an economically feasible option for the general population
+* Use of robot caregivers would stimulate growth in the tech industry
-* A policy might receive some backlash from people who trust a human more than a robot, regardless of the quality of care the robots give
+* A policy might receive some political backlash from people whose jobs feel threatened by the utilization of robot caregivers, or by those who trust a human more than a robot, regardless of the quality of care given by the robots.
+It is likely that malfunctions or mishaps by the robots will be more heavily scrutinized by the general public than mistakes, neglect, or abuse by humans.
-* If adequate testing is done prior and first implementation runs relatively smoothly, robot caregivers could increase in popularity and be considered a new viable option to personal caregivers
+* If adequate testing is done prior and first implementation runs relatively smoothly, robot caregivers could increase in popularity and be considered a new viable option to personal caregivers.
+However, it will take a lot of time and money to do enough testing for people to feel safe using the robots.
+Government regulations on the robots (similar to regulations on car safety) would have to be debated on and implemented.

 #### 5. Draw a conclusion
 ##### Options to Drawing a Conclusion
 1. If the same action is selected in Steps 3 & 4, then this is the ethical action.
 2. If different actions are selected, then decide whether the individual action or the policy will produce the greatest good and the least harm, for all affected, over the long term
 ##### The conclusion is that robot caregivers are a viable option to personal caregivers.
 They provide adequate and consistent care.
 Of the options considered, it represents the option that mitigates unqualified/inadequate care while leading to the greatest number of people being happy.